Back to blog

 When storing data digitally, it should be password-protected, backed up, and encrypted.
 If you store your tenant’s name and phone number on a mobile that should be password protected too.
 You should ensure that your WiFi network is also secure and password protected.

-Where to get help and what to do if your store data is lost or stolen
+What to do if your store data is lost or stolen

 If you have any questions or queries about data protection and the GDPR, then you can address them to the ICO.
 They have plenty of information available for landlords.
 You must also report any data breach due to loss or theft to the ICO and your tenants in 72 hours.